-- (17) Location of any new or reconstructed road segment(s) that exceed an average 15% grade for over 200 feet. - (y) Any additional information that is submitted on separate pages shall be clearly marked "plan addendum" and shall bear the date on which it was prepared. - (2) Explanation and justification for, and specific measures to be used for tractor operations on unstable areas, on slopes over 65%, and on areas where slopes average over 50% and the EHR is high or extreme. - (aa) Explanation and justification for tractor operations in areas designated for cable yarding. - (bb) Winter period operating plan where appropriate. - (cc) Explanation and justification for use of watercourse, marshes, wet meadows, and other wet areas as landings, roads, or skid trails. - (dd) Explanation and justification of any in-lieu practices for watercourse and lake protection. - (ee) Explanation of alternatives to standard rules for harvesting and erosion control. - (ff) Explanation and justification for landings that exceed the maximum size specified in the rules. - (gg) Any other information required by the rules or the Act to be included in the plan.
-The district rules provide for exceptions and alternatives to standard requirements that require inclusion of information in the THP. - (hh) Where roads, watercourse crossings, and associated landings in the logging area will be abandoned, the methods for abandonment shall be described. - (li) On a map complying with subsection 1034(x), the locations and classifications of roads, watercourse crossings, and landings to be abandoned shall be shown. - (ij) A general description of physical conditions at the plan site, including general soils and topography information, vegetation and stand conditions, and watershed and stream conditions. - (kk) On a separate map indicate the known locations of any stands of Taxus brevifolia (Pacific yew) that are planned to be harvested or burned during timber operations. - (ii) Unless the bark or other materials used to produce taxol will be or have been previously collected and removed pursuant to sections 912.10, 932.10 and 952.10, provide a statement on the planned disposition or use of any stand(s) of Pacific yew.
+- (17) Location of any new or reconstructed road segment(s) that exceed an average 15% grade for over 200 feet. - (y) Any additional information that is submitted on separate pages shall be clearly marked "plan addendum" and shall bear the date on which it was prepared. - (z) Explanation and justification for, and specific measures to be used for tractor operations on unstable areas, on slopes over 65%, and on areas where slopes average over 50% and the EHR is high or extreme. - (an) Explanation and justification for tractor operations in areas designated for cable yarding. - (bb) Winter period operating plan where appropriate. - (cc) Explanation and justification for use of watercourse, marshes, wet meadows, and other wet areas as landings, roads, or skid trails. - (dd) Explanation and justification of any in-lieu practices for watercourse and lake protection. - (ee) Explanation of alternatives to standard rules for harvesting and erosion control. - (ff) Explanation and justification for landings that exceed the maximum size specified in the rules. - (gg) Any other information required by the rules or the Act to be included in the plan.
+The district rules provide for exceptions and alternatives to standard requirements that require inclusion of information in the THP. - (hh) Where roads, watercourse crossings, and associated landings in the logging area will be abandoned, the methods for abandonment shall be described. - (ii) On a map complying with subsection 1034(x), the locations and classifications of roads, watercourse crossings, and landings to be abandoned shall be shown. - (ij) A general description of physical conditions at the plan site, including general soils and topography information, vegetation and stand conditions, and watershed and stream conditions.